To the Members of NDASECURITIES LIMITED.

 We believe that the audit evidence we have obtained is sufficient and appropriate toprovide a basis for our audit opinion on the Standalone financial statement.

 In our opinion and to the best of our information and according to the explanationsgiven to us the aforesaid standalone financial statements give the information requiredby the Act in the manner so required and give a true and fair view in conformity with theaccounting principles generally accepted in India of the state of affairs of the Companyas at March 312017 and its Profit and its Cash Flowforthe year ended on that date.

 1. We draw attention to note no.3.5.1 to the standalone financial statements of thecompany regarding the valuation of inventory of shares for which no provision has beenmade for deficiency or impairment loss in the value of stock of shares as at 31st March2017.

 2. We draw attention to note no.3.4.3 to the standalone financial statements of thecompany regarding the membership cost of OTCEI is considered good and recoverable by themanagement of the company for the no reasons mentioned in the said note.

-1. As required by the Companies (Auditor Report) Order 2016 ("the Order")issued by the Central Government of India in terms of sub-section (11) of section 143 ofthe Act we give in the Annexure A a statement on the matters specified in the paragraph3 and 4 of the Order to the extent applicable.
+1. As required by the Companies (Auditor's Report) Order 2016 (the Order)issued by the Central Government of India in terms of sub-section (11) of section 143 ofthe Act we give in the Annexure A a statement on the matters specified in the paragraph3 and 4 of the Order to the extent applicable.

 2. As required by section 143(3) of the Act we report that:-